Kaplan vs. Princeton Review: Choosing the Right LSAT Course

 Kaplan vs. Princeton Review: Course Features

-There are standard features that come with just about any LSAT review course.
+There are standard features that come with just about any of the best LSAT review courses. .
 These include LSAT textbooks and LSAT practice tests.

 However, some unique features are important to know about before deciding to purchase a course.
 Take a look: